dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 | Center on Studs | 2 or 2.5" | Every 12" on center | 7 sheets | 112
 |**Total**|||| 448

+## Cover with Tarp

+This is a good time to figure out how to cover the structure with a tarp so you are protected and can work towards prepping the framing for the roof.

 ## Door Jamb

 ![](images/B06.svg)